Engineering blog

 Top American Architectural House Styles

-There are many popular American architectural styles, and it would be hard to include them all in a brief article.
+There are many famous American architectural styles, and it would be hard to include them all in a brief article.
 Some home styles you might be familiar with are rowhouse or townhouse, Antebellum, Gothic Revival, and Greek Revival.

 Today, however, we will be focusing on five architectural styles that you might want to look to for building or renovation.